tdar31/LastWhisper.io/README.md

 The idea of fyre.gg is to provide on demand and indepth player statistics for the game of League of Legends.
 The game boasts a player base of hundreds of millions of players world wide and is considered to be one of the most popular games in the world.
 Below is a gif of the site in action locally.

-Video demo of current build
-https://www.youtube.com/watch?v=cv91pvVsuew
+Video demo of current build (**Due to the amount of images needed for every champ, item, spell hosting on a free version of Heroku is not an option due to size.**) https://www.youtube.com/watch?v=cv91pvVsuew

 *Current features*